YCl Electride as a Multi-Orbital Correlated Topological Dice Lattice System

-\emph{Role of displacement field.}--- As the doublets at $\pm K$ in the SOC-free limit are formed by states from different layers (Fig.~\ref{fig1}), upon application of an out-of-plane displacement field $D_z$, the inter-layer potential difference $\Phi$ created by $D_z$ can also introduce Dirac masses at $\pm K$ with a valley-dependent sign: $\Delta_{\pm K} = \pm \Phi/2$.
-In the large $D_z$ limit $\Phi \rightarrow \infty$, $\Delta_{\pm K}$ would dominate the mass term and the valley-contrasting Dirac masses would generate valley-contrasting Berry curvatures that cancel each other out, making the system topologically trivial.
-This suggests that the system would evolve from the initial topological phase at $D_z=0$ into a final trivial phase in the large $D_z$ limit.
+Thanks to the LOVC, the non-interacting band topology can be effectively tuned by an out-of-plane displacement field $D_z$: as the doublets at $\pm K$ are formed by states from different layers (Fig.~\ref{fig1}), a finite $D_z$ introduces inter-layer potential difference $\Phi$ which provides extra Dirac masses at $\pm K$ with a valley-contrasting sign: $\Delta_{\pm K} = \pm \Phi/2$.
+As $\Phi \rightarrow \infty$, $\Delta_{\pm K}$ dominates the Dirac mass, and the valley-contrasting Berry curvatures cancel out, making the system topologically trivial.
+The $\lambda$–$\Phi$ phase diagram (Fig.~\ref{fig2}d) highlights the competition between SOC and displacement field - for larger $\lambda$, a larger $D_z$ is required to drive the system into the trivial phase.

-To study the $D_z$-driven topological transition, we introduce $\Phi$ in our realistic tight-binding model with fixed atomic SOC and investigate the band evolution as a function of $\Phi$ (Fig.~\ref{fig3}a-e).
-At a small but finite $\Phi< 10$ meV, the system remains in the $\mathcal{C} = 4$ phase.
-Topological gaps at $\bm{k}_{\rm N}$ close and reopen at the first critical $\Phi_{\rm c1} \approx 10$ meV (Fig.~\ref{fig3}e), where the system enters a new topological phase with $\mathcal{C} = 1$ given by the total 2$\pi$ Berry phase from the two massive Dirac fermions at $\pm K$.
-This new $\mathcal{C} = 1$ topological phase under finite $\Phi$ is closely analogous to the well-celebrated Haldane phase where $\pi$ Berry phases of the same sign emerge from two different $K$ valleys~\cite{Haldane1988}.
-As $\Phi$ increases further, gaps at $\pm K$ also close at $\Phi_{\rm c2}= 23.2 $ meV (Fig.~\ref{fig3}c,e), where the system becomes trivial ($\mathcal{C} = 0$).
+\emph{Interacting Hamiltonian and Magnetic Phase Diagram.}--- Having established the symmetry and topological properties of the non-interacting flat band, we are introduce interactions.
+For concreteness, we consider a multi-orbital Hubbard model with on-site interactions: